|Day 1||Santiago, Chile||Guided tour of Santiago|

 Sailing north-east bound for the island of South Georgia, you’ll notice a dramatic drop in temperature as you cross the Antarctic Convergence where the cold Antarctic waters meet and mix with the warmer waters of the Indian, Pacific and Atlantic Oceans, creating the abundance of krill and marine life that attracts whales and seals to this part of the world.
 The on-board naturalists will increase your anticipation with presentations on the wildlife of South Georgia, and, of course, the inspiring story of the great polar explorer, Sir Ernest Shackleton, and his ship ‘Endurance’.

-As you voyage north, head up to the bridge to watch for icebergs and take note of the expert navigation at work as your skilled Captain and officers sail these historic waters.
-There’ll also be time to enjoy a massage in the wellness centre, work out in the gym, or browse through the library’s collection.
-Each day the naturalists offer talks that add depth to your polar experience.
+With whales below and birds above, voyage towards the seventh continent.
+Head up to the Bridge to watch for icebergs and observe expert navigation at work as the skilled Captain and officers sail these historic waters.
+Each day your naturalists offer talks that add depth to your experience.